oeg-upm/licensius/README.md

 API to manipulate ODRL expressions

+For more info, see http://vroddon.github.io/odrlapi/

-Víctor Rodríguez Doncel - August 2014
+VÃ­ctor RodrÃ­guez Doncel - August 2014